Pranaybot/capstone-project-2/README.md

    project or open an existing one.

 ### C) Other steps
-1. In VSCode, open a 'Command prompt' window.
-It is called `Terminal` in macOs.
+1. In VSCode, go to the `backend` directory and create a folder called `.env` under the 'src' folder.
-2. In the window, type `cqlsh`.
-It will connect to a Cassandra cluster.
+2. In the `.env` file, add some entries like this: `CASSANDRA_HOST=127.0.0.1` `CASSANDRA_DATACENTER=datacenter1` `CASSANDRA_KEYSPACE=my_keyspace`
+                                                   `CASSANDRA_USERNAME=""`
+                                                   `CASSANDRA_PASSWORD=""`
-3. The config object for Cassandra DB in the `backend` folder found under the cassandraConfig file under the `config` file under `src` already contains a keyspace name.
+3. The `.env` file already contains a keyspace name.
 While you can't rename a keyspace directly, here are some steps you can follow to work around it:
    a) Create a new keyspace with a desired name using the `CREATE KEYSPACE` command like this: `CREATE KEYSPACE new_keyspace_name WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor': 1};`
    b) Next, you should copy the schema from the old keyspace to the new one.
 You do this by getting the schema from the old keyspace table like this: `DESCRIBE TABLE old_keyspace_name.table_name;`.
 Once you get the details, you copy the schema details and paste it into this command as follows: `CREATE TABLE new_keyspace_name.table_name (
    -- Table schema goes here);`
    c) After the second step, you can migrate data from the old keyspace to the new one by using the `COPY` command or an external tool like `sstableloader` or `cassandra-loader`.
 Here is an example for how you can achive this: `-- Copy data from the old keyspace to the new keyspace COPY old_keyspace_name.table_name TO 'data.csv'; COPY new_keyspace_name.table_name FROM 'data.csv';`
-   d) Update the config object to use the new keypace by renaming the old one to the new one you created.
+   d) Update the keyspace entry in the configuration file to use the new keypace by renaming the old one to the new one you created.
    e) If you wish to drop the old keyspace, use this command, `DROP KEYSPACE old_keyspace_name;`.
 In this case, the keyspace name would be `my_keyspace`.
-4. You will also notice that the config object has empty credential values for username and pasword.
+4. You will also notice that the `.env` file has empty credential values for username and pasword.
 For the application, you can leave this blank.
 However, if you wish to create credential details, follow these steps:
    a) Locate the `cassandra.yaml` file.
 It is typically located in the `conf` directory of your Cassandra installation like this: `/etc/cassandra/cassandra.yaml`.
    b) To open the file, you can open it using `nano` or `vim` like this: `sudo nano /path/to/cassandra/conf/cassandra.yaml`.
 Also, you can open it using 'Notepad' if you are on Windows, 'TextEdit' on macOs, or something similar on 'Linux' or 'Ubuntu'.
    c) Find and modify the `authenticator` line in the yaml file to use `PasswordAuthenticator` as follows: